JoakimOL/Ttm4135-compendium/src/12-TLS.md

 It is the successor of SSL, which is now advised against, and is still being developed - the newest version, TLS 1.3, was released in 2018.
 TLS is based on the use of a PKI and is often used to establish secure sessions with web servers, among other things.
-The design goal is to secure reliable end-to-end services over TCP (although UDP-variants exist).
+The design goal is to secure reliable end-to-end services over TCP, using TCP (although UDP-variants exist).

+Even though TLS 1.3 is released, the most supported version is 1.2.

 TLS consists of three higher level protocols: